 I am at an AA/NA meeting at The Healing Place in Richmond, VA.
 One eloquent speaker says, “By the grace of God, those of us here are not wearing toe tags.”
 Just hearing him talk is worth my time.

 I start to cry because my son was one of those that did not make it.
 His addiction and depression having moved him to suicide.

 The young man sitting next to me looks at me.
 I see his tears, too.
 He feels the loss and the pain.
 He and Charles’ paths have been so similar.

-He was with Charles those … Read more...
+He was with Charles those last two weeks. … Read more...